 Encourage naps by setting the stage for sleep via the tips I mentioned above.

-Don’t do naps on the go and don’t rock your baby to sleep if you can avoid it.
-(She has step by step processes for how to get your baby to fall asleep on their own if you’ve gotten them used to rocking to sleep).
+Don’t do naps on the go and don’t rock your baby to sleep if you can avoid it by putting them down drowsy but awake.

 Have a Consistent Routine and Time for Bed Based on the Age of Your Baby.